OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Disclaimer

-This calculator provides estimates based on current capital gains tax rates and set-off rules as per the Income Tax Act.
-The actual tax outcome depends on your complete financial profile, including other income sources and exemptions.
-Tax-loss harvesting strategies should be evaluated in consultation with a qualified tax advisor and SEBI-registered investment advisor.
-Past losses do not guarantee future tax benefits.
+This calculator provides estimates based on current capital gains tax rates and set-off rules as per the Income Tax Act for FY 2025-26.
+Actual tax outcome depends on your complete financial profile including other income sources, surcharge applicability, and all exemptions.
+Tax-loss and tax-gain harvesting strategies should be evaluated in consultation with a qualified tax advisor and SEBI-registered investment advisor.
+Use our Equity LTCG Calculator to compute the base capital gains tax before and after harvesting.

 Frequently Asked Questions